 The new inquest, which opened at the end of June, was hampered by the incomplete record of the original inquest.
 Some 600 pages of the 1000-page court record had disappeared by the time the Timol family had managed to get hold of it by court order.

 The missing material covered all the police testimony given at the 1972 hearing.
 Despite this, Mothle pointed out in his ruling, there was sufficient new evidence to cast doubt on the 1972 verdict.

 Judge Mothle said that the findings of the new Timol inquest open the way for inquests into some 400 other deaths at the hands of the security police during apartheid that were either never accounted for or covered up.
 This was the first time that an inquest of its kind has been re-opened despite the ample opportunity since the advent of democracy in South Africa in 1994 to re-examine cases from the apartheid era.

-For advocate Howard Varney, who represented the Timol family in court, the case exposes the ugly connivance by the police under apartheid to conceal their crimes.
+For advocate Howard Varney, who represented the Timol family at the new inquest, the case exposes the ugly connivance by the police under apartheid to conceal their crimes.
 But, Varney wrote recently, it also exposes “a shameful story of great neglect, as the authorities in our new democratic order failed or declined to take action while the key suspects were still alive.
 It regrettably points to a design on the part of the authorities to permit the perpetrators of the past to avoid a reckoning with the truth, and escape justice.”